Information for Parents

 Queries and Questions:

-Should you have any queries or questions please speak to Mrs Sarah McNair, the Admin Officer, who will help you or pass you on to the correct person.
+Should you have any queries or questions please speak to Mrs Sarah Davis, the Admin Assistant, who will help you or pass you on to the correct person.
 Teaching and learning queries will be dealt with by your child's class teacher.

 School Opening Times: